pfargas/pfargas/README.md

  ___

-:books: I'm a physics student interested in IT and computation who tries to learn programming for myself.
+:books: I'm a third year physics student interested in IT, computation and quantum who tries to learn about those topics by myself.

-- I'm currently learning gnuplot:chart_with_upwards_trend: and beginning with `Opencv` in `Python`:thought_balloon:
+- I'm currently learning UnrealEngine:chart_with_upwards_trend: and beginning with `Qiskit` in `Python`:thought_balloon:
-- I'm looking to get into the computation world :computer:
+- I'm looking to get into the Quantum science and technologies world :computer:

 #### Languages and tools I use: